-If medical payment is And the program is Then the treatment is Reimbursement received from medical insurance All programs Excluded unless it exceeds the actual incurred expense.
+And the program is Then the treatment is All programs Excluded unless it exceeds the actual incurred expense.
 The excess amount is counted as unearned income.
-A reimbursement for actual costs paid directly to the health care provider All programs Excluded as a vendor payment.
-A disbursement from a Health Savings Account (HSA) or Medical Savings Account (MSA) All programs Not income.
+All programs Excluded as a vendor payment.
+All programs Not income.
 It is the conversion of a resource.
-A flat rate insurance policy payment paid directly to the person If the payments have been ALTCSSSI-MAOMSP Counted as unearned income. assigned to someone else, see MA604.B for special handling.
-AdultCaretaker Relative Excluded up to the amount of actual expenses.
+ALTCSSSI-MAOMSP Counted as unearned income.
+AdultCaretaker RelativePregnant Woman Excluded up to the amount of actual expenses.
 The excess amount is counted as unearned income.
-Pregnant Woman
+All programs All programs All programs All programs ALTCS SSI-MAO MSP Adult Caretaker Relative